Every day, we see new technologies, strategies, and methods emerge. Businesses are adopting new strategies for managing employee performance.

 The good news is that there are several ways to do this.
 For example, you can encourage your team to use progress reports to rate their weekly happiness and job satisfaction on a 1-5 stars scale.

-You can also measure employee satisfaction through exit surveys and employee engagement surveys.
+You can also measure employee satisfaction through exit surveys and employee engagement surveys along with buying gifts for them and you can view website we mentioned for this purpose.
 By taking action to measure and improve employee happiness, you can create a competitive advantage for your business in the years to come.

 Transparency in leadership